 THIS RESEARCH IS NOW COMPLETED

-What is this research project all about, why is it needed and how to take part?
+What was this research project all about, why was it needed and how to take part?

 Presentation by Stefan Kolimechkov, PhD Candidate